MD Auto Insurance Requirements

 • An FR–19 is a Maryland Insurance Certificate required when registering or renewing a vehicle.
 This certificate ensures that you meet the minimum vehicle liability requirements.

-• An SR–22, also known as a Certificate of Financial Responsibility (CFR), is a certificate mandated by the state of Maryland to verify that you have auto insurance liability coverage.
-A CFR is usually required by state mandate for specific driving-related violations such as DUI conviction, reckless driving, and accidents caused by uninsured drivers.
+• An SR–22, or a Certificate of Financial Responsibility (CFR), is a certificate mandated by the state of Maryland.
+The certificate will verify that you have auto insurance liability coverage.
+A CFR is usually required by state mandate for specific driving-related violations.
+Violations such as DUI conviction, reckless driving, and accidents because of uninsured drivers.

 Maryland Auto Insurance Requirements FAQs